Dr. Lech S. Borkowski

 The selection” of a new director of the State School of Music in Zielona Góra was just another provocation.
 Renata Lato was introduced to the school on 30 August 2013.
 The group consisting of three Ministry of Culture inspectors Krystyna Karcz, Włodzimierz Ogrodniczak, Anna Kask, and the Chairman of the Parents Council Sławomir Mundry, kept the members of the School’s Pedagogical Council waiting for quite a while.
 Shortly afterward they were joined by Honorata Górna.
 Maria Kuna, the Russian operative from Leningrad, also took part in this Communist ceremony.
 This group of eager guards was to ensure the continuity of organized criminal activities in the coming years.

 Provocations in the State School of Music in Zielona Góra continued.

-I wrote two letters to Prime Ministers Ewa Kopacz, who studied medicine and trained as pediatrist.
+I wrote two letters to Prime Minister Ewa Kopacz, who studied medicine and trained as a pediatrist.